-List of Disability Organizations
+List of Disability Organizations: Government and Private

+Synopsis: List of Government, NGO's and disability organizations that provide help, support, and assistance for persons with disabilities.
 The Disabled World list of disability organizations also includes charities and advocacy groups providing services to people with disability.

 List of Government and disability organizations providing help support and assistance for persons with disabilities.
 Our list of disability organizations also includes advocacy groups providing services to people with disability.
 Charity is defined as the means of giving help to those in need who are not related to the giver.
 Please see the following link for information and listing of charity groups.